Frequently Asked Questions

 When can we schedule our wedding date?

-After attending one of our Wedding Orientation sessions on the Second Sunday of each month, your wedding date and time may be scheduled at your first marriage appointment with one of our Parish priests.
+After attending a Wedding Orientation Seminar, your wedding date and time may be scheduled at your first marriage appointment with one of our Parish priests.

 What days of the week and times are weddings celebrated?